"I can make a five pointed star in one snip," Betsy Ross commented to George Washington, George Ross, and Robert Morris.

 John was convinced by Betsy to abandon the sea life and do something on land.
 So he agreed to work with her in upholstery.

 They had five children, one who died at 9 months.
-Altogether, only five of the seven children she bore lived to tell the tale.
+All together, only five of the seven children she bore lived to adulthood.

 When John Claypoole died in 1817 from health issues, Betsy remarried no more.
 She went on to continue upholstery until 1827.
 She finally died January 30, 1836.